top of page

 "After years working as a clinician for older adults on the island, I'm excited to work with Healthy Aging to strengthen and expand the network of resources for this growing, vital segment of our community"

-Iris C. Iris Freeman
+Iris C. Freeman, MSW

 Screen Shot 2021-09-10 at 1.16.26 PM.png